What Is The Likelihood of Being Stung By A Boxie?

 However, this doesn't make it any less significant as 1 life is as precious as anything.

 At least on the road in Thailand we can make an informed decision and choose to a degree how and when we travel to minimize the risk.
-I see inexperienced farang motorbike riders without helmets fanging through traffic and think 'statistic'.
+Once can see crazy locals and inexperienced farang motorbike riders without helmets fanging through traffic and think 'statistic'.

-Similarly, at numerous beaches across Thailand and Malaysia and the Philippines and throughout the Indo-Pacific I look at the sea and think 'box jellyfish'.
+Similarly, at numerous beaches across Thailand and Malaysia and the Philippines and throughout the Indo-Pacific, one can look at the sea and think 'box jellyfish'.

-While the risk is minimal it is very real and while not a big problem in terms of volume the problem couldn't be bigger if you are stung by a Box Jellyfish.
+While the risk is minimal it is very real.
+While not a big problem in terms of volume the problem couldn't be bigger if you are stung by a Box Jellyfish.
 Wrong place, wrong time, the end.

 Minimizing the risk even further is simple by wearing a lycra stinger suit when in the water and saving a life is greatly improved if vinegar is immediately splashed on the stings.